This PDF is the current document as it appeared on Public Inspection on 07/08/2016 at 08:45 am.

-(a) Provide services that are accessible to all persons, especially those who identify as disabled;
+(a) Provide services that are as accessible to all persons, especially those who identify as disabled;

 (b) open all service centers during normal business hours of the community or during the normal business hours of its state or academic Host Organization, throughout the year;